emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 that actively hinder your flourishing.
-This tendency to get caught in prevailing comparisons is especially potent when we are young and forging our own sense of self, a time when the values we adopt feel like bedrock, even if they are borrowed.
+This tendency to get caught in prevailing comparisons is especially potent when we are young and forging our own sense of self, a time when the values we adopt feel like bedrock, even if they are borrowed and shifts under our feet.

 As you grow up and build your identity, it is human nature to want to acquire and identify with as many "positive" virtues and qualities as you can.
-Indeed, much of growing up is picking and choosing the qualities that resonate most with us, shaping the story we tell about ourselves.
+Indeed, much of growing up is picking and choosing the qualities that resonate most with us, shaping the story we tell about ourselves, forming the edifice of our identity.
 During childhood, we adopt or, more accurately, borrow most of our principles from our parents.
 As teenagers, we absorb some more values from our peers, often quite unintentionally, and question (or reject) some of our parents' values.
 We become more aware of these values upon entering adulthood and start being a bit more mindful of our choices, sometimes picking up our parents' values anew.
 Furthermore, throughout your life, the social milieu may change, thrusting new values upon you, challenging and sending your existing values into obsolescence.
-The deeply ingrained early frameworks you possess, whether borrowed or absorbed, will test you constantly, pushing you, reminding you; the constant feeling that something feels wrong or painful, like an ulcer beneath your skin, but you can't quite articulate what the issue is— until you reflect, introspect and find out what
+The deeply ingrained early frameworks you possess, whether borrowed or absorbed, will either be a protective bastion or a tyrannical bastille.
+It will test you constantly, pushing you, reminding you; the constant feeling that something feels wrong or painful, like an ulcer beneath your skin, but you can't quite articulate what the issue is— until you reflect, introspect and find out what